CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Build platform towers to provide cover for dreadnought fireballs.

 * When you place a platform on minerals, the platform will take one hit to destroy, and so will the minerals.
-Useful for ground minerals.
-This does not make you lose any minerals.
+This is useful for ground minerals and does not make you lose any minerals.
 This will also let you mine mini-MULE legs with one hit.

+* Platforms can also help you more quickly mine 3-hit terrain.
+[Example](https://www.youtube.com/watch?v=aHX_8qQVH5Y)

 * Breach cutter goes through walls.